Compassionate end-of-life veterinary care in the comfort of your own home

 Meet the Palliative Pets Veterinarian

-Our veterinarian, Dr Jenni Scott, brings professional expertise, compassion, and over two decades of experience as a veterinarian to Palliative Pets.
+Palliative Pets veterinarian, Dr Jenni Scott, brings professional expertise, compassion, and over two decades of experience as a veterinarian in Townsville to Palliative Pets.

 Dr Jen holds a Bachelor of Science, a Bachelor of Veterinary Medicine and Surgery (Honours), a Graduate Certificate of Education, a Doctor of Philosophy and Membership of the Australian College of Veterinary Science in Veterinary Pathology.

-Dr Jen was inspired to start Palliative Pets after an accumulation of events led her to recognise the need for a caring, compassionate in-home palliative and end-of-life veterinary service for animals, from someone who has experienced grief and loss first hand and understands that it is a highly individual journey.
+Dr Jen was inspired to start Palliative Pets after an accumulation of events led her to recognise the need for a caring, compassionate in-home, mobile palliative and end-of-life veterinary service for animals in Townsville, from someone who has experienced grief and loss first hand and understands that it is a highly individual journey.

-Dr Jen has been a veterinarian for 20 years.
+Dr Jen has been a veterinarian in Townsville for more than 20 years.
 As well as caring deeply for animal welfare, she has become increasingly passionate about connecting with people in need.
 She became interested in the amazing palliative care given to people, when her father was diagnosed with cancer, and he subsequently started on a journey of chemotherapy and then palliative care, both in hospital and then later at home for his final journey.
-She considered further training to move across to human aged and palliative care, but maintained her passion for animal welfare.
+She explored further training to move into human aged and palliative care, but maintained her passion for animal welfare.

-After losing her mother unexpectedly to acute illness, losing her father a week later, then needing to euthanase a beloved family pet at home within the space of weeks, Dr Jen came upon the idea of Palliative Pets, whilst experiencing intense grief during this time.
+After losing her beloved cat, then her dear mother unexpectedly to acute illness, losing her father a week later, then needing to euthanase a beloved family dog at home, within the space of weeks, Dr Jen came upon the idea of Palliative Pets, whilst experiencing intense grief during this time.
 She felt that pets should be able to spend their final moments in the comfort of their own home, rather than having to make a sometimes stressful trip to a veterinary clinic when they're feeling unwell or afraid.
 She wanted their final moments to be calm, relaxed and peaceful, in familiar and comforting surroundings.
 She wanted owners to have time to say goodbye peacefully at home, without feeling rushed.
 She wanted them to know that someone cares, and understands what they're going through and how hard it is to say goodbye to a loved one.

 That seed of an idea stayed with her over the following months of intense grieving, and that seed of an idea slowly grew, gained momentum and blossomed into the reality that has now become Palliative Pets.